r09521516/wordle/README.md

 # React Wordle App

-Try to guess a five-letter word and reach the final answer.
+Try to guess a five-letter word and find the final answer.

-Key in or delete letters until five then press Enter to check the result of your attempt.
+Enter or delete letters until you have five, then press Enter to check your attempt.

 Result of attempts:

-- Gray means no such letter in the final answer.
+- Gray means the letter is not in the final answer.
-- Green means the letter is in a right place.
+- Green means the letter is in the correct position.
-- Orange means the letter is not in a right place.
+- Orange means the letter is in the word but not in the correct position.

+Guide:
+- "TIMES" displays the number of attempts you've made.
+- "NEW GAME" starts a new round.
+- "ANSWER" reveals the correct word.

 Page: https://r09521516.github.io/wordle/

 # Built with

+- HTML + CSS + Javascript
 - React

 # React + Vite